Ricardo-Miguel-Caldeira/MIKA-Dashboard/README.md

 MQTT topics to subscribe is still not impelemnented.
 Currently only all topics per domain is available.
 There is no login/credentials required as this is intended to work locally.
 Some browsers are not outputing the images.
 Reason unkown.
 It works fine Chrome.
+The original concept was to use this project in smart tv browsers.

-This project is still under development and in early stage of development.
+Please be advised that this project is still under development and in early stage of development.

 Example of images used: